enigma-io/boundless/packages/boundless-button/README.md

   called when the element becomes "unpressed"; backing data must be updated to persist the state change

 - __pressed__ `Boolean`
-  enables "pressed" support and adds the `aria-pressed` attribute to the `.ui-button` node; essentially a "stateful" button (see the "unpressed/pressed" example demo above)
+  enables "pressed" support and adds the `aria-pressed` attribute to the `.b-button` node; essentially a "stateful" button (see the "unpressed/pressed" example demo above)